 \section{System implementation}

 The protocol presented in Sect.~\ref{s:protocol} is similar, albeit not identical, to several other approaches in the literature (see Sect.~\ref{s:litrev}).
-The only theoretically interesting innovation is the minimal interaction with a human right at the end (see Prop.~\ref{prop:correctness} and the remarks below it), but this just ensures a correctness guarantee: it cannot explain the success of our protocol in solving open conjectures and discovering new theorems (see Sect.~\ref{s:results}).
+The only theoretically interesting innovation is the limited interaction with a human at the very end (see Prop.~\ref{prop:correctness} and the remarks below it), but this just ensures a correctness guarantee: it cannot explain the capability of our protocol for solving open conjectures and discovering new theorem statements (see Sect.~\ref{s:results}).

 In this section we discuss some implementation features that we believe are key to this success: namely agents and context.
 The rest of the TTVR implementation is a standard loop coded in Python, and therefore we do not think that it deserves much credit for the system's success.
 Still, we make some suggestions about different types of agent interactions which might considerably improve the system's efficacy.